Image Similarity using An Ensemble of Context-Sensitive Models: Introduction

-\textbf{Contributions.} In summary, (1) we introduce a dataset of image similarity with 30k labelled triples, including CS data clusters and randomly-sampled triples, (2) we provide a novel method for constructing an ensemble model using a combination of ML techniques.
-(3)we conduct extensive experiments to compare this approach with existing methods and some more conventional solutions, and we show that the proposed method is efficient and effective when data sampling is sparse and labelling resource is limited.
+\textbf{Contributions.} In summary, (1) we revisit the problem of semantic similarity between images, and introduce a dataset with 30k labelled triples, facilitating the improvement and comparisons on the task of image semantic similarity, (2) we evaluate and compare the performance of existing deep embeddings, e.g., ViT or CLIP, and image retrieval models/algorithms, e.g., CVNet\cite{cvnet}, on the collected dataset, (3) we found fine-tuning directly on the collected dataset not effective due to the huge data space and limited amount of labelled data, (4) we found by fixing the reference image $R$, our CS models are able to improve the performance locally (when unseen reference images are similar to $R$, e.g., when they are both mountains), but not globally, (5) we provide two novel methods for constructing ensemble models using our CS models to improve the performance globally, and (6) we conduct extensive experiments to compare the proposed approach with existing methods and some more conventional solutions, and we show that the proposed method is efficient and effective when data sampling is sparse and labelling resource is limited.